ellucian-developer/integration-sdk-csharp-objects/README.md

 This repository contains generated C# objects for use with the Ethos Integration SDK (EISDK) for C#.
 This code in this respository is not manually maintained, but rather is generated and pushed to this repository.
 The binaries for this library are available on NuGet.

-This contains the C# objects for both the Eedm and Banner Bpapi object libraries.
+This contains the C# objects for both the Eedm and Bpapi object libraries.